FrankBlood/Text_Mining/README.md

 # Text Mining
-This project aims to construct a comprehensive machine learning and deep learning framework for text mining, including text classification, text matching, text generation.
+This project aims to construct a comprehensive machine learning and deep learning framework for text mining, including text classification, text matching, text generation, information extraction, and so on.

 ## Run
 To run deep leanring models: